Royal National Hospital for Rheumatic Diseases

 one of the founding physicians at the hospital.

 Queen Victoria conferred the 'Royal' title in 1888.
-Today, the Royal
+The building

 Where is it in Bath?